vmware-archive/kube-prod-runtime/docs/quickstart-gke.md

   ```bash
   kubectl get pods -n kubeprod
   ```

-If you want to re-run `kubeprod install` from the ground after a failed run, you would want to remove `kubeprod-manifest.jsonnet` file.
+If you want to bootstrap the cluster from scratch after a failed run, you should remove `kubeprod-manifest.jsonnet` file.

 #### Warning

 The `kubeprod-autogen.json` file stores sensitive information.
 Do not commit this file in a GIT repository.

-### Step 4: Registrar setup
+### Step 4: Configure domain registration records

 BKPR creates and manages a Cloud DNS zone which is used to map external access to applications and services in the cluster.
-However, to be usable you need to configure the NS records for the zone.
+However, for it to be usable, you need to configure the NS records for the zone.

 Query the name servers of the zone with the following command and configure the records with your domain registrar.